cuPSS: a package for pseudo-spectral integration of stochastic PDEs: Benchmarking

 \section{Benchmarking}

 This section shows limited benchmarking of cuPSS in different systems, a consumer level system with a Intel Core i7-13700K CPU and a NVIDIA RTX 3060 Ti GPU, and a high-performance computing cluster, running in a few different GPUs.
-For reference, some benchmarks are compares to the same systems integrated in two different packages, FEniCSx \cite{barrata2023dolfinx}, a finite difference solver for PDEs written in weak form, and Dedalus \cite{burns2020dedalus}, another spectral solver that implements the same spectral techniques as cuPSS, together with extra features such as non-flat spaces and other spectral basis.
+For reference, some benchmarks are compared to the same systems integrated in two different packages, FEniCSx \cite{barrata2023dolfinx}, a finite difference solver for PDEs written in weak form, and Dedalus \cite{burns2020dedalus}, another spectral solver that implements the same spectral techniques as cuPSS, together with extra features such as non-flat spaces and other spectral basis.
 This section shows the main advantage of cuPSS, which achieves much higher speeds compared to other packages through the direct implementation of the library on CUDA C++, and having a simplified codebase that relies more on speed than depth of features and breadth.

 The benchmarks have been run with two example solvers, for models B and H \cite{hohenberg1977theory}, as these two solvers implement both a simple example with a single field and nonlinear term, and a more complex example with several fields and constraints.
+The model B solver is as described in the Example section, while the model H solver is supplied in the package's repository.
 The benchmark results are given in terms of average time taken to integrate one timestep, calculated as an average over a number of timesteps that ranges from 100 to 10000 depending on the problem and system size.
-If there is any overhead in any of these solvers, associated to preparing the problem, reserving memory and so on, this time has not been counted.
+If there is any overhead in any of these solvers, associated to preparing the problem, reserving memory and so on, this time has not been taken into account in the time measurements.

 Figure \ref{fig:modelb_local} shows the time per timestep to integrate the Cahn-Hilliard dynamics, compared between different solvers on different configurations, Figure \ref{fig:modelh_local} shows the same for a solver of model H, and finally Figure \ref{fig:modelb_hpcc} shows again Cahn-Hilliard dynamics benchmarks in four different types of GPUs.